mayank-1/Web-Scrapper-python/README.md

 # Web-Scrapper-python
-This project related to scrapping the data from the website using Python and exporting the data to a CSV file.
+This project is related to scrapping the data from the website using Python and exporting the data to a CSV file.